qua-platform/qua-platform.github.io/README.md

 during which (8-9s) site won't respond on clicks.
 After build site will automatically reload.

+### Troubleshooting

+- if you have problem with git credentials (we use token auth) make sure you setup credentials following this [guide](https://stackoverflow.com/questions/46878457/adding-git-credentials-on-windows).

 ## Typical workflow

 1. Get up-to-date with everything `git pull --recurse-submodules`